 - 14 oz.
 (13 cups) 400 g (3.2 liters) fresh spinach

-- In a medium bowl, stir together the curry paste and olive oil.
+- In a medium bowl, stir together the curry and half of the ghee.

-- Cut the halloumi (or queso blanco) cheese into cubes and fold them into the curry paste mixture.
+- Cut the halloumi (or paneer) cheese into cubes and fold it into the curry mixture.

-- Heat a skillet over medium heat and add the halloumi mixture.
-Cook for 5 to 7 minutes, until the cubes just start to melt.
+- Heat a large skillet over medium heat and add the halloumi mixture.
+Fry for 5 to 7 minutes, until the cheese, has some color.

-- In a separate dry skillet, toast the cumin seeds until they just begin to smoke and release their aroma (see tip).
-Add a splash of olive oil and the spinach.
+- In a large separate dry skillet, toast the cumin seeds until they begin to release their aroma (see tip).
+Add the rest of the ghee and the spinach.

-- Serve the spinach in bowls and top with the curried cheese cubes.
+- Serve the spinach in bowls and top it with the curried cheese cubes.

+You can also use green curry instead of curry powder for a Thai twist.
 There are many different types of green curry paste, from mild to very hot.
-If you like heat, buy your curry paste from an Asian food store; the standard grocery store variety will be milder.
-It is always preferable to taste beforehand, and adjust the quantity accordingly.
+If you like heat, curry paste from an Asian food store tends to be spicier and more authentic.
+The standard grocery store variety will be milder.
+It is always preferable to taste beforehand and adjust the quantity accordingly.

 This typical Indian practice of heating the cumin seeds in a dry pan results in a very fragrant spice.
-You could also use cumin powder; the flavor is not as strong.
-In that case, add the cumin after cooking the spinach.
+You could also use cumin powder, although the flavor is not as strong.
+In this case, add the cumin after cooking the spinach.